Criminal (2016 film): Box office

-In the United States and Canada, the film was released alongside The Jungle Book and Barbershop: The Next Cut, and was projected gross $9–12 million from 2,683 theaters in its opening weekend.
-The film ended up grossing just $5.8 million in its opening weekend, below expectations and the among the worst wide-release openings of Costner's career, finishing 6th at the box office.
+In the United States and Canada, the film was released alongside The Jungle Book and Barbershop: The Next Cut, and was projected to gross $9–12 million from 2,683 theaters in its opening weekend.
+The film ended up grossing just $5.8 million in its opening weekend, below expectations and among the worst wide-release openings of Costner's career, finishing 6th at the box office.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 30% based on 138 reviews, with an average rating of 4.41/10.
-The site's critics consensus reads, "Despite the valiant efforts of a game and talented cast, Criminal has little to offer beyond the bare minimum expected by the most undemanding of genre enthusiasts."
-On Metacritic, the film has a score of 36 out of 100, based on 27 critics, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

-In his review, Empire magazine's John Nugent wrote: "We can but pray that scientists invent a procedure to remove the memory of ever watching this film in the first place," and awarded the film 1 star out of 5.
-Writing for The Telegraph, Tim Robey called it "wanton, low-down entertainment" and awarded it 2 stars out of 5.
-BBC film critic Mark Kermode placed it in fifth place in his mid-year list of the Worst Films of 2016.
+In his review, Empire magazine's John Nugent wrote: "We can but pray that scientists invent a procedure to remove the memory of ever watching this film in the first place", and awarded the film 1 star out of 5.
+Writing for The Daily Telegraph, Tim Robey called it "wanton, low-down entertainment" and awarded it 2 stars out of 5.
+In his review for BBC, Mark Kermode placed it in fifth place in his mid-year list of the Worst Films of 2016.